dorkbox/MessageBus/README.md

 Handler definition (in any bean):

-        // every message of type TestMessage or any subtype will be delivered to this handler
+        // every message of type TestMessage or any subtype will be delivered to this subscription handler
-        @Handler
+        @Subscribe
 		public void handleTestMessage(TestMessage message) {
 			// do something
 		}

-		// every message of type TestMessage or any subtype will be delivered to this handler
+		// every message of type TestMessage or any subtype will be delivered to this subscription handler
-        @Handler
+        @Subscribe
         public void handleTestMessage(TestMessage message) {
             // do something
         }

-        // this handler will not accept subtypes of the TestMessage.
+        // this subscription handler will not accept subtypes of the TestMessage.
-        @Handler(acceptSubtypes = false})
+        @Subscribe(acceptSubtypes = false})
         public void handleNoSubTypes(TestMessage message) {
            //do something
         }

         // this handler will be accessed in a "syncrhonized" manner (only one thread at a time may access it)
-        @Handler
+        @Subscribe
         @Synchronized
         public void handleSyncrhonzied(TeastMessage message) {
             //do something